mahmoudk1000/azdo-runner-operator/README.md

 # AzDORunner Operator

 AzDORunner Operator is a Kubernetes operator designed to manage self-hosted Azure DevOps runners as custom resources within your Kubernetes cluster.
 It automates the lifecycle of runner pools, including provisioning, scaling, health checking, and secure webhook management, making it easier to integrate Azure DevOps pipelines with Kubernetes-native infrastructure.

 ---

-## Architecture Overview

-- **Controller**: Watches for changes to custom resources (RunnerPools) and reconciles the desired state with the actual state in the cluster.
-- **CRD Entity**: Defines the schema for the RunnerPool custom resource, including required and optional fields, validation, and supported behaviors.
-- **Services**: Internal services handle Azure DevOps API communication, Kubernetes Pod management, health checks, and certificate management.
-- **Webhooks**: Admission webhooks for validation and mutation of RunnerPool resources, with automated certificate rotation for secure communication.

----

-## Controller & Reconciliation Logic

-The controller (`AzDORunnerController`) is responsible for:

-- Watching for creation, updates, and deletion of RunnerPool CRDs.
-- Reconciling the desired state (as defined in the CRD) with the actual state in the cluster:
-  - Creating or deleting runner pods as needed.
-  - Managing runner registration with Azure DevOps.
-  - Handling capability-aware scheduling if enabled.
-  - Cleaning up resources on deletion (using a finalizer).
-- Reacting to changes in the CRD spec or status, and updating the status subresource with current information.

-**Reconciliation Flow:**

-1. Fetch the RunnerPool CRD instance.
-2. Validate and mutate (if needed) via webhooks.
-3. Check the current state of runner pods and Azure DevOps pool.
-4. Create, update, or delete pods to match the desired count and configuration.
-5. Update the CRD status.
-6. Handle finalization logic on deletion.

 ## Installation